greg-js/arch-wiki-md-repo/wiki/_content/chinesesim/VirtualBox (chinesesim).md

 *   Create a Windows recovery disk: In the following steps, if things turn bad, you will need to repair your Windows installation.
 Make sure you have an install media at hand, or create one with *Create a recovery disk* from Vista SP1, *Create a system repair disc* on Windows 7 or *Create a recovery drive* on Windows 8.x).

+#### Using Disk2vhd to clone Windows partition

+Boot into Windows, clean up the installation (with [CCleaner](http://www.piriform.com/ccleaner) for example), use [disk2vhd](https://technet.microsoft.com/en-us/library/ee656415.aspx) tool to create a VHD image.
+Include a reserved system partition (if present) and the actual Windows partition (usually disk C:).
+The size of Disk2vhd-created image will be the sum of the actual files on the partition (used space), not the size of a whole partition.
+If all goes well, the image should just boot in a VM and you won't have to go through the hassle with MBR and Windows bootloader, as in the case of cloning an entire partition.

 #### Tasks on GNU/Linux

+**Tip:** Skip the partition-related parts if you created VHD image with [Disk2vhd](#Using_Disk2vhd_to_clone_Windows_partition).

 *   Reduce the native Windows partition size to the size Windows actually needs with `ntfsresize` available from [ntfs-3g](https://www.archlinux.org/packages/?name=ntfs-3g).
 The size you will specify will be the same size of the VDI that will be created in the next step.
 If this size is too low, you may break your Windows install and the latter might not boot at all.